gnosis/dx-services/README.md

 * `ETHEREUM_RPC_URL`: Ethereum node. i.e. http://localhost:8545 or https://rinkeby.infura.io
 * `MARKETS`: List of token pairs in the format: `<token1>-<token2>[,<tokenN>-<tokenM>]*`, i.e. `WETH-RDN,WETH-OMG`
-    * For every token, you must provide also it's address using an environment variable with the name: `<token>__TOKEN_ADDRESS`. i.e. `RDN_TOKEN_ADDRESS`.
+    * For every token, you must also provide its address using an environment variable with the name: `<token>__TOKEN_ADDRESS`. i.e. `RDN_TOKEN_ADDRESS`.
-    * **WETH, MGN and OWL Tokens** are part of the DutchX Mechanism, so you don't have (and shouldn't) provice an address for them.
+    * **WETH, MGN and OWL Tokens** are part of the DutchX mechanism, so you don't (and shouldn't) have to provide an address for them.
 * `gnosispm/dx-services:staging`: Is the name of the Docker image. `staging` is the image generated out of the master branch.
 You can checkout other images in [https://hub.docker.com/r/gnosispm/dx-services]()